 Day 5 La Selva Lodge/Quito (1B)

 The lodge staff will assist you with your checked luggage.
 Motorized canoe ride upstream to go back to Coca, where our representative will take you to the airport to help you with your checked luggage and boarding passes.
 Your trip ends at the airport in Quito.
-06H00 - WAKE UP CALL 06H30 – BREAKFAST 07H00 – DEPARTURE FOR COCA: In accordance with your last night briefing, you will have an early wake up call, breakfast and departure from the lodge.
+If you would like any post night accommodation in Quito, please speak to your sales CEO.